 Pending the outcome of the Formal Complaint Proceeding, the Seminary, at its discretion, may take temporary measures to ensure the integrity of the proceeding and to safeguard the complainant and the Seminary community.
-Such measures may include limiting or suspending access to Seminary facilities and events or regulating continued interaction between the complainant and the subject of the complaint.
+Such measures may include limiting or suspending access to Seminary facilities and events.